Description and operating principle of hydraulic brake drive

 3Vacuum brake booster

-5Hydraulic pipelines of the brake system
+5Hydraulic lines of the brake system

 6Rear brake hose